php-dev-br/laravel-doc-pt-br/mail.md

 #### Mailgun Driver

-To use the Mailgun driver, first install Guzzle, then set the `default` option in your `config/mail.php` configuration file to `mailgun`.
+To use the Mailgun driver, first install Guzzle, then set the `driver` option in your `config/mail.php` configuration file to `mailgun`.
 Next, verify that your `config/services.php` configuration file contains the following options:

     'mailgun' => [
         'domain' => 'your-mailgun-domain',